Hybridization A hybridization experiment begins with four peas ha... | Channels for Pearson+

 Sampling Distribution

-A sampling distribution is the probability distribution of a statistic obtained from a larger population.
-It describes how the sample statistic (like the sample mean or proportion) varies from sample to sample.
-In this context, it refers to the distribution of the proportions of yellow pods obtained from repeated random samples of the pea population.
+A sampling distribution is the probability distribution of a statistic obtained by selecting random samples from a population.
+In this context, it refers to the distribution of the means of samples drawn from the population of peas with yellow and green pods.
+Understanding this concept is crucial for calculating the mean of the sampling distribution.

 Recommended video: